project-everest/project-everest.github.io/index.md

 script](https://github.com/project-everest/everest) performs high-level project management and revision tracking.

 **Prerequisite** (Windows only).
 Open up a Cygwin64 terminal with a Cygwin git client.
+Our library is a native Windows DLL but we rely on Cygwin to provide the Unix tools that many of our projects rely on.

+The first step checks out the high-level `everest` command.

 ```
 git clone https://github.com/project-everest/everest
 cd everest
 ```

-The first step involves checking that your environment is sane.
+This will ensure that your environment is sane.
 On Windows, this will fetch & install a proper version of OCaml and all packages for you.

 ```
 ./everest check
 ```

-If you just want to read the sources, then you can just perform the step below, which is about fetching some blessed versions of all the projects -- these versions are known to work together.
+If you just want to read the sources, then the step below is sufficient; it will fetch blessed versions of all the projects, which are known to work together.

 ```
 ./everest pull